Luab/EEGDataset/README.md

 ### Dataset structure
 Our dataset is organized as follows.
 Folder names are coressponding to the type of activity (or mental task) recorded.
 Inside each folder there is a subfolder named "raw" which contains unprocessed OpenBCI files.
+The folder itself contains the same data stripped from unsued channel data,timestamp and AUX OpenBCI data (such as gyroscope).
+Feel free to use this auxilary data as well.